Contents

 • Certification bodies are verifying certificate holders’ conformity to the certification requirements of the FSC Regulatory Module.

-• The application of the FSC Regulatory Module will require an extension of the certification scope of certificate holders.
-This means that certificate holders will need to make a request for scope extension to their certification body.
-The draft requirements indicate that at minimum certification bodies will need to conduct a desk check of the certificate holders’ documentation (e.g. procedures) before the scope extension is made.
+• The application of the FSC Regulatory Module requires an extension of the certification scope of certificate holders.
+This means that certificate holders need to make a request for scope extension to their certification body.
+At minimum certification bodies will need to conduct a desk check of the certificate holders’ documentation (e.g. procedures) before the scope extension is made (Clause 8.2.1 of the FSC Regulatory Module).

-• Certification bodies will need to signal to ASI once they are ready from their side to offer verification against the Regulatory Module.
+• As a prerequisite, certification bodies must have controlled wood (CW) in their accreditation scope.
+Certification bodies need to signal to ASI once they are ready from their side to offer verification against the Regulatory Module.
 ASI will then do a desk audit or combine the audit with a head office assessment in case the timing coincides.
+The extension of the accreditation scope to include the FSC Regulatory Module is voluntary.

 • FSC is not planning to provide formal training to certification bodies on the FSC Regulatory Module but will be supporting the introduction and alignment process with FSC and between certification bodies by organizing workshops in Q4 2024 and in the following year.
 The FSC Regulatory Module accreditation requirements will be similar to the existing accreditation requirements and will not require key new competences from the certification bodies.